Health Insurance: What You Should Know Before Choosing

-- Yearly costs — how much will you pay total when you add your monthly premium, copays and deductible (how much you have to pay out-of-pocket before some or all of your care is covered)?
+- Yearly costs -- how much will you pay total when you add your monthly premium, copays, and deductible (how much do you have to pay out-of-pocket before some or all of your care is covered)?

 Step 3: Factor in How Extensively You Expect to Use Your Healthcare

-While we can’t predict exactly how our health will look throughout the course of a given year, we can take a look at our average healthcare use and health habits and make a general estimate of how “much” healthcare coverage you need.
+While we can’t predict exactly how our health will look throughout a given year, we can take a look at our average healthcare use and health habits and make a general estimate of how “much” healthcare coverage you need.

 Step 4: Choose a Plan